scaffold-eth/scaffold-eth/README.md

 ▶️  Run `yarn run compile` and `yarn run deploy` or just `yarn run watch`

-> 🔨 Try depositing, withdrawing, and changing the owner of your contract.

 ![smortcontractwallet](https://user-images.githubusercontent.com/2653167/80741479-ece0a080-8ad6-11ea-9850-f576f7be2b85.gif)

-> 🧐 Get your contract to a point where you feel confident that a bad guy can't steal your funds and then let's get it deployed on a testnet.

 > 🛠 Run [this eth.build](https://eth.build/build#32f1ecd6d90518387f2f34c47176bf67fdf55c855bff39f85de08d76696b850f) with your contract address to ask it who its owner is.